 One of the top lenders offering installment loans is Peerform.
 Users can borrow up to $25,000 with rates between 5.99% and 29.99%, and Peerform is known for its straightforward and speedy application processes.
 By using a peer-to-peer lending platform that splits risk among multiple funders, Peerform makes it easy to find bad credit installment loans with no collateral.
 Peerform is great for quick approvals, but it comes with origination fees between 1% and 5%.

 NetCredit offers personal installment loans with fast funding and flexible terms between one and five years.
 Borrowers can access up to $10,000 even with poor credit scores and APR ranges from 34% to 155%.
+However, rates vary by state, and in some states the highest possible rate is between 65% and 99.99%.
 If you can’t qualify for a traditional personal loan, NetCredit is a solid choice for bad credit installment loans — but comes with both high APR and up to 5% origination fees depending on your location.

 OppLoans provide short-term personal installment loans up to $4,000 with terms up to three years.
 You’ll pay between 99% and 199% APR, and in many cases, your funds are available within 24 hours of approval.
 If you need cash — fast — and can handle the higher interest rates, OppLoans is a solid choice.